ConservationColorado/conservationcolorado.github.io/content/en/blog/good-passwords/index.md

 ## Tips for creating a main password for your password manager

-We use Bitwarden at our organization.
+We use Bitwarden {{< glossary-tooltip id=password-manager >}} at our organization, though every password manager has this concept.
 Since your Bitwarden
 {{< glossary-tooltip id=main-password >}} protects all your other passwords, it's very important that you select a good one!